Formula One: Circuits

 Circuit design to protect the safety of drivers is becoming increasingly sophisticated.
 Several of the new circuits in F1, especially those designed by Hermann Tilke, however, have also been criticised as lacking the "flow" of such classics as Spa-Francorchamps and Imola.
 His redesign of the Hockenheim circuit in Germany, for example, while providing more capacity for grandstands and eliminating extremely long and dangerous straights, has been frowned upon by many who argue that part of the character of the Hockenheim circuit was the long and blinding straights into dark forest sections.
-These newer circuits are generally agreed to meet the safety standards of modern Formula One better than the older ones.
+However, it is generally agreed that these newer circuits meet the safety standards of modern Formula One better than the older ones.

 The Circuit of the Americas in Austin, the Sochi Autodrom in Sochi, and the Baku City Circuit in Azerbaijan have all been introduced as brand new tracks since 2012.
-In 2020, Algarve International Circuit debuted on the F1 calendar as the venue of the Portuguese Grand Prix, with the country having last hosted a race in 1996.
-(Note: The Portuguese Grand Prix featured on the calendar following the cancellation of events due to the COVID-19 pandemic.
+In 2020, Algarve International Circuit debuted on the F1 calendar as the venue of the Portuguese Grand Prix, with that country having last hosted a race in 1996; (Note: The Portuguese Grand Prix featured on the calendar following the cancellation of events due to the COVID-19 pandemic.
 It featured on the calendar for reasons unrelated to the pandemic.)
+Formula One announced its return to Portimão for the 2027 and 2028 seasons.
 In 2021, Circuit Zandvoort returned to the F1 calendar as the Dutch Grand Prix, having last hosted a race in 1985.
 The Las Vegas Grand Prix entered the series in 2023.